 Julio Aguilera has been described by art critic Ed McCormack as ‘more [significant] than any other artist in the Hispanic Diaspora…bringing new blood, so to speak, to that still vital tradition’.
-Unashamedly influenced by Pablo Picasso, he also brings the artistic practice of creatives from France, Italy and Northern Europe into his work where he applies these practices to Latin American subjects.
+Unashamedly influenced by Pablo Picasso, he also brings the artistic practice of creatives from France, Italy and northern Europe into his work where he applies these practices to Latin American subjects.
 Born in 1961 in Caracas, Julio César Aguilera Peña attempted several failed business ventures before moving to the USA and devoting his professional career to painting in 1997.
 In that year he bought 50 canvases and developed his now famous ‘Blue Series’.
 Utilizing the public promotional tools of web forums and the Venezuelan Consulate in New York — the series became a renowned success.
 By 2000 Aguilera’s paintings had been exhibited in Argentina, Spain and Venezuela in several sold out shows and he has been celebrated as the new face of Latin American art.

 Now living in London, Jaime Gili is an artist from Caracas born to Catalan parents.
 Since 2002 his work has been widely recognised as contextualising and continuing the tradition of Latin American abstract art, particularly the kinetic work of artists such as Carlo Cruz-Diez and Alejandro Otero.
 Citing his country’s rapid oil-rich economic growth and intensive South American visionary developments such as Caracas and Brasilia, Gili’s paintings address this utopian new world optimism and its inherent failure.
 Art critic Jerwood Space has described the work of Gili as mixing ‘Pop, Minimalism, Vorticism, Futurism and graffiti art’.
 After receiving his MA in painting from the Royal College of Art in 1998, Gili completed a PhD at the University of Barcelona with his thesis exploring ‘Repetition and Seriality in Painting since 1960’.
 His work has been displayed internationally in many exhibitions.
 The artist also recently won an international competition for one of the world’s largest public art projects — at 25,000 square meters (270,000 sq ft) — painting 16 large oil tanks along the Fore River in South Portland, Maine, with a site-specific design.